Not finding any? Try these much larger databases:

 Scholarly articles should never claim to have a final answer.
 In fact, they will often conclude their papers with ideas for future research!
 The whole research process is about asking questions- again and again and again.

-These tips are adapted from the last few slides from the SW 1010 Spring 2021 Library Presentation and are just a sample of questions that could be brainstormed after reading an abstract.
+These tips are adapted from a library presentation and are just a sample of questions that could be brainstormed after reading an abstract.
 (Never just read an abstract!)

 After reading the abstract of the article cited below, Librarian Jamie came up with the following questions- some could be answered by reading through the study, some could be answered by asking a social worker, some might not have an answer!
 This is just an example of brainstormed questions after reading an article of interest: